-Days after Florida players metaphorically compared ducks incapable of pulling Gator-made trucks, Tennessee erased what seemed like an insurmountable 21-point, second-quarter deficit.
-With how allergic Tennessee was to Florida's end zone (three trips to the red zone for three points) in the first half, a shocking 21-point Florida lead seemed like all the Gators would need to extend their winning streak over the Vols to 12 games.
+Days after Florida players metaphorically compared the Vols to ducks incapable of pulling Gator-made trucks, Tennessee erased what seemed like an insurmountable 21-point, second-quarter deficit.
+With how allergic Tennessee was to Florida's end zone (three trips to the red zone for three points) in the first half, a shocking 21-point lead seemed like all the Gators would need to extend their winning streak over the Vols to 12 games.

 The start of the fourth quarter was even worse for the Gators, as Dobbs orchestrated back-to-back touchdown drives on just seven plays.
-From the start of the third quarter to the moment Dobbs' beautiful slant over the middle to a wide open Josh Malone for 42 yards made it 31-21 late in the fourth, Dobbs was 7-of-9 for 220 yards, with four touchdowns and an interception on throws of 10-plus yards downfield.
+From the start of the third quarter to the moment Dobbs' beautiful slant over the middle to a wide-open Josh Malone for 42 yards made it 31-21 late in the fourth, Dobbs was 7-of-9 for 220 yards, with four touchdowns and an interception on throws of 10-plus yards downfield.
 After passing for 200 yards just once this season, Dobbs sliced and diced his way to 319 passing yards.

-The team that made collapsing a 2015 tradition slammed its creamsicle-colored webbed feet on the Gators in the final two quarters for a 38-28 win.
+The team that made collapsing a tradition in 2015 slammed its creamsicle-colored webbed feet on the Gators in the final two quarters for a 38-28 win.
 Tennessee went from teetering on the edge of embarrassing for Butch Jones to the biggest win of his coaching career thanks to 38 straight points.

 This is what the overwhelming favorite to win the SEC East back in July should look like.
 This is what a tough team looks like.
 This is the Dobbs that Dobbs said he could be.